Baden or Aquae Helveticae forever

 Rathausgasse and the town hall

-In 1714, Baden hosted the War of the Spanish Succession’s third and last peace congress.
+In 1714, Baden hosted the third and final peace congress of the War of the Spanish Succession.
 During the five-month negotiations, more than 60 European delegations stayed in Baden.

-After establishing the new Swiss Confederation in 1815, Baden began to prosper again.
-The spas were renewed and modernised, and gigantic hotels were built, including the Grand Hotel (demolished in 1944), Verenahof, Ochsen and Bären.
+After the new Swiss Confederation was established in 1815, Baden began to prosper again, although Aarau became the canton’s capital.
+The spas were renewed and modernised, and gigantic hotels were built, including the Grand Hotel (demolished in 1944), Verenahof, Ochsen, and Bären.

-From the middle of the 19th century, industrialisation also began, especially with the founding of the Brown Boveri & Cie company in 1891, today’s multinational ABB.
+From the middle of the 19th century, industrialisation also began, especially with the founding of the Brown Boveri & Cie company in 1891, which is now part of the multinational ABB.
 This company introduced electric lighting in Switzerland.

 Railway station around 1900.
 Stadtarchiv